Epitome87/Javascript-Bootcamp-Journey/README.md

 - Path: "/"
 - Method: "GET" (The default method) This indicates the _intent_ of the request.
 Get?
 Delete?
 Update?

-The request was handed off to our OS, in charge of accessing some network devices, and sending the reqeust out over the open internet.
+The request was handed off to our OS, in charge of accessing some network devices, and sending the request out over the open internet.
 When making a request other than to localhost, our OS is going to reach out to a DNS Server.
 It is an outside server on the internet which has a mapping between host names and IP Addresses.
 The DNS Server sends back the IP Address.
 Our OS then makes a second request to the IP Address and gets a response back.

 For localhost, our OS does not reach out to a DNS Server.
 "I'm going to handle this request on my own!"
 It looks at the Port specified in the request (65,000 ports for our computer to access).
 It sees the Port 3000 and takes the request and sends it to whatever piece of software is running on Port 3000.
 In our case, we told our express server to be listening in on Port 3000!
 Express receives whatever request was sent.
 At this point, it does not care about the host or port, only the path and method.
 Express then runs the request through its Router, looking at the path and method and calling the appropriate callback function that we registered with the router.